osadl/OSLOC2JSON/README.md

 of course also applies to all other information in the checklists.

 ## Schema
 The validate function (-j) uses the below JSON schema.
+This version 2 of the schema is used by default for the conversion in either direction and for validation.
+The deprecated first version of the schema is still supported, but requires that the command line option "-1" is specified.
+Version 1 did not correctly treat the EITHER IF/OR IF block and failed when another block occurred at the same indent level.
 ```json
 {
     "$schema": "http://json-schema.org/draft-06/schema#",